 Founded in 2006 in Sweden, H&M-owned brand Monki creates on-trend clothing, aiming to empower young women across the globe to salute sisterhood and inspire everyone to express their unique style.
+But, just how ethical is it?
+This article is based on the Monki rating published in February 2022.

 The brand says sustainability is at the core of everything it does.
 Monki wants to drive global change, and since 2020, it has taken a clear positioning on being kind and empowering by aligning with two of the United Nation’s Sustainability Development Goals (SDGs): SDG 5, gender equality, and SDG 12, sustainable consumption and production.